layilin/SP23-33852/content/_excerpts/animals.md

 [67]({{site.baseurl}}/images/p0081.jpg)

 - As the waves, countless, that plough up the deep, [230]
-- (Where Eurus reigns vicegerent[^f67n1] of the sky,
+- (Where Eurus{^f67n1] reigns vicegerent[^f67n2] of the sky,
-- Whom Rhea[^f67n2] bore to the bright God of day)
+- Whom Rhea[^f67n3] bore to the bright God of day)
-- When furious Auster[^f67n3] dire commotions stirs: ...
+- When furious Auster[^f67n4] dire commotions stirs: ...

+[^f67n1]: In Greek mythology, the east wind.

-[^f67n1]: A person appointed by a king or other ruler to act in his place.
+[^f67n2]: A person appointed by a king or other ruler to act in his place.

-[^f67n2]: Titan goddess who was the daughter of Gaia and the wife of her brother Kronos.
+[^f67n3]: Titan goddess who was the daughter of Gaia and the wife of her brother Kronos.
 The mother of the second generation of Greek gods, including Zeus, Hera, Demeter, Hades, Hestia, and Poseidon.

-[^f67n3]: Latin name for the south wind.
+[^f67n4]: Latin name for the south wind.

 ---